infumap/infumap/docs/cli.md

 ### extract

-Extract derived artifacts from PDFs or images without starting the web server.
+Extract derived text artifacts from PDFs or images.
 This command has two subcommands:

 - `extract pdf`
 - `extract image`

-Both subcommands load items, initialize the configured object store, and then either run a finite batch or a continuous background loop.
-Continuous extraction/tagging loops keep only one service request in flight at a time, while pipelining the next source-object read from object storage in the background.
-Finite batches are optimized for throughput and may overlap service requests when `--delay-secs=0`.
+These commands pipeline source-object reads from object storage and are optimized for throughput.
+When `--delay-secs=0`, they will overlap gpu tool service requests.

-When the web server is running with the relevant service URL configured, PDF text extraction and image tagging are also maintained by web background loops.
-The CLI remains useful for offline backfills, targeted reprocessing, and operating without the web server.
+These commands replicate functionality that infumap web runs in the background.
+Running them at the same time as infumap web, when `text_extraction_url` and `image_tagging_url` are configured is unintended usage, and may result in bad state.

-### extract pdf
+#### extract pdf

-Run the text extraction processing loop for PDFs.
+Run the PDF text extraction processing loop.

 Options: